-a) Code Enforcement: The City will develop a reasonable enforcement program that focuses residential code enforcement activities on situations that pose an imminent threat to public health and safety.
+- a) Code Enforcement: The City will develop a reasonable enforcement program that focuses residential code enforcement activities on situations that pose an imminent threat to public health and safety.
 Such activities do not include minor alterations made to residences without benefit of permit when such alterations are made to accommodate a special need or disability of the resident(s), or for interior alterations made to allow or honor the residents' cultural needs or practices, unless those alteration pose an immediate threat to the safety of the residents or neighborhood.
-Residents requiring alterations to accommodate a special need or disability will be guided to the City's Reasonable Accommodations program.

-b) Reasonable Accommodations: The City has established a Reasonable Accommodations procedure, as required by the Acts, but the procedure and cost have been identified as constraints to the development of housing and the provision of accessible housing.
+Residents requiring alterations to accommodate a special need or disability will be guided to the City's Reasonable Accommodations program. - b) Reasonable Accommodations: The City has established a Reasonable Accommodations procedure, as required by the Acts, but the procedure and cost have been identified as constraints to the development of housing and the provision of accessible housing.
 The City will remove the application fee and will update its code to mitigate constraints by removing Finding 7 (Potential impact on surrounding uses).

-Timeline: Complete review by the end of 2024; revise ordinance or procedures as needed by July 2025 Responsibility: Planning Department, Building Department, City Manager, Planning Commission, City Council Funding: Departmental Budget (General Fund) and/or General Plan Update Fund Context : AB 686- AFFH; addresses governmental constraints -review its current practices and costs to bring them in line with the State's model ordinance.
+Timeline: Complete review by the end of 2024; revise ordinance or procedures as needed by July 2025

-Program B-2.1 Expedite Processing for Affordable Housing Projects months off the entitlement process.
-Faster processing reduces risk and financing costs while allowing developers to bring projects to market faster.
-To encourage the development of affordable housing the City will continue to expedite processing for affordable housing projects to support the streamlined approval processing for affordable housing projects, including SB9 and SB35 projects.
+Responsibility: Planning Department, Building Department, City Manager, Planning

+Commission, City Council

+Funding: Departmental Budget (General Fund) and/or General Plan Update

+Context: AB 686- AFFH; addresses governmental constraints

+Program B-2.1 Expedite Processing for Affordable Housing Projects